Yasmin-FY/AIRA-F/README.md

 - Score 0: No effective safeguards
 - Score 1: weak safeguards
 - Score 2: aedequate safeguards
-- Score 3: No effective safeguards
+- Score 3: strong safeguards with human intervention

 Here are some examples for each level: